gazebo-tooling/action-gz-ci/README.md

 Doxygen checks can be enabled with `doxygen-enabled: true`.
 This will make CI fail if there is code not documented properly.

+### Tests

+Tests will run by default, and can be disabled with `tests-enabled: false`.